-From feeling butterflies to stomach ache, our digestive system has a big impact on our wider wellbeing.
-Understanding how it works is the first step to staying well
+From feeling butterflies to stomach ache, your digestive system has a big impact on your wider wellbeing.
+Understanding how it works is the first step to staying well.

 From the boom in friendly bacteria supplements to ‘free from’ supermarket aisles, we’re increasingly interested in our digestive wellness.